albar965/littlenavmap-manual/src/en/MENUS.rst

 |Export as PLN| Export Flight Plan as MSFS 2020 PLN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Saves a flight plan without any annotations if programs have problems reading the PLN files saved by *Little Navmap*.
+Saves a flight plan for Microsoft Flight Simulator 2020.

-This is rarely needed.
+*Little Navmap* can read and write this format.

 This does not change the current file name and type.
-Further saves will still use the same file name and format as before.
+Further saves will still use the same LNMPLN file name and format as before.

 See also :doc:`FLIGHTPLANFMT`.